cbmi-group/IsoVEM/README.md

 pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt
 ```

-The typical install time for these packages is within 1 hour.
+The typical install time for these packages is within half hour.

 - **if using GUI**